Chairnee/grand-staff-trainer/README.md

 2. A line that displays the exact notes.
 3. A longhand line that displays a full name.

 The input naming panel is capable of analysing the following structures.
-Please note that these are examples and not an exhaustive list in all cases.
+Please note that these are examples and not an exhaustive list.

 - Individual notes (C, Db/C#)
 - Intervals (longhand names include semitone distance)